-I heard her slow steps fade away in the room, a window opening and then the sleepy voice would change to a yell:
+I heard her slow steps fade away in the room, a window opening, and then the sleepy voice that would change to a yell:

 I forced him to accompany me on my wild pilgrimage, in search of my old life that in some way I expected to have been preserved intact, in some corner of Ethiopia, but I never found it.
 One day, exhausted, with blisters on the soles of my feet, I sat down on the steps in the square, took off my shoes and socks, and said to him: